The Shetland Experience

-The Shetland Experience is a 1977 British short documentary film directed by Derek Williams.
-It is about environmental measures taken by the oil industry at the Sullom Voe Terminal in Shetland.
+The Shetland Experience is a 1977 British short documentary film directed and written by Derek Williams and narrated by Eric Porter.
+It concerns environmental measures taken by the oil industry at the Sullom Voe Terminal in Shetland.
 It was a sponsored film, produced for the environmental advisory group of the Sullom Voe Association, to which the Shetland Islands Council and oil companies belonged.
-It was nominated for an Academy Award for Best Documentary Short.